rmsk2/6502profiler/README.md

 The general idea is to have a collection of source files which contain the assembly subroutines to test in one directory (the source directory as given in `AcmeSrcDir`) and additional separate assembly test driver programs in a test directory (named by `AcmeTestDir`) which call the routines that are to be tested in an appropriate fashion.
-The test drivers use the `!source` or `.include` pseudo opcode of the chosen assembler to access routines from the source directory.
+The test drivers can use the `!source` or `.include` pseudo opcode of the chosen assembler to access routines from the source directory.
 The test drivers are automatically assembled (or compiled) into the test binary directory.
 This directory is specified by `AcmeBinDir`.